operating-function/pallas/doc/COG.md

 -   This is important because it means that extremely large values can be returned by EVAL without bogging down the log.

-Finally, there is the `%cog` requests.
+Finally, there are the `%cog` requests.
 A user is likely to have multiple processes that they wish to run, and having those processes communicate over hardware CALLs would mean that each IPC message must be written into the event log.
 So we have a few special calls for process management and